Fake Crystals: What to Look Out For

 Tiffany Stone is a rare variety of opalised fluorite found only in Utah, USA.
 The location where it's found has been closed for many years, making it difficult to source and highly sought after by collectors.

-Most stones labelled 'onyx' are banded calcite because calcite is more readily available and cheaper.
-Calcite is also softer than onyx, making it easier to work with.
+Most stones labelled as onyx are banded calcite because calcite is more readily available and cheaper.
+It's also softer than onyx, making it far easier to work with.

 Lapis howlite doesn't exist.
 It's difficult to know whether these stones are howlite, but whatever they are, they're dyed.
 Howlite is not expensive, yet even after being reduced, these stones are still more expensive than our premium-grade lapis lazuli tumbled stones.